rishindoshi/HTMLWorkshop/README.md

 }
 ```

-Note again how if you assign a class to an element, you must but a "." before its name, which is unlike assigning style to a certain tag, such as **ul**
+Note again how if you assign a class to an element, you must but a "." before its name, which is unlike assigning style to a certain tag, such as **ul**.

+So, this was a very bare bones introduction into HTML and CSS.
+Both of the two languages offer a ton of more features that are also really useful, but we won't be able to cover all of them today unfortunately.
+But, now that we have a basic understanding of how things work, let's start making our personal websites.

+## Personal Site